By Scott Enman

 This monolithic structure sits just out of our reach behind a line of concrete blocks.
 We search the base of the wall for an opening.
 No luck.
 We attempt to climb the wall.
 It’s too tall.

 Time is of the essence.
 Soon all of New York will be covered in sunlight and we will be spotted easily.

-Our only option includes shimmying along a sea wall over the Canal and swinging ourselves lithely under a rusted steel grating.
+Our only option includes shimmying along a sea wall over the Canal and swinging ourselves deftly under a rusted metal fence.

-The cold murky waters of the Gowanus Canal lapping around the structure’s edges give it the sense of an island fortress.
+The frigid murky waters of the Gowanus Canal lapping against the building's edges resembles a castle with a moat.

 Once past the fence, we scan the site for an entrance into the building with no avail.
 We find ourselves standing on the ruins of a broken wall.
 We can see inside the terminal.
 What separates us is a five-foot gap of water.